LuxImagingAI/URT/README.md

 The script takes up to 5 arguments as input:

 --collection:
-the name of the collection which should be downloaded
+The name of the collection which should be downloaded

 --output:
-the output directory for the archive
+The output directory for the data

 --temp_dir:
-the directory where the data is stored temporarily, e.g. for downloading (before compression).
-Can be useful in the HPC use case (inode limit)
+The directory where the data is stored temporarily, e.g. for downloading (before compression).
+Can be useful in the HPC use case (inode limit).
+If no argument is given the output folder will be used.

 --user:
 The username of a TCIA acount.
 Needed when restricted collections are accessed.

 --password:
 The password of a TCIA acount.
 Needed when restricted collections are accessed.

+--compression:
+The output folder will be automatically compressed

 --mode:
 The mode of the downloader.
 Can be either 'nbia' or 'aspera'.
-Default is 'nbia'. (not implemented yet)
+Default is 'nbia'. ('aspera' not implemented yet)

 ## The tcia_downloader_hpc.sh file
 This is just a template containing slurm directives.
 It can therefore be used locally as well as in an HPC environment.
 Adjust this file according to your application.
 It can be used as follows: